boxgrinder/boxgrinder.org/blog/2011-09-12-boxgrinder-build-0-9-7-and-beyond.md

 We also discovered a change in systemd in Fedora 16 which prevented from executing our `/etc/rc.local` file which lead to unusable AMIs on AWS.
 The new systemd doesn't have a symlink from `/etc/rc.d/rc.local` to `/etc/rc.local`.
 Even more - a new condition was added to check for the executability for this file that doesn't work when the file is a symlink.
 See [#737047](https://bugzilla.redhat.com/show_bug.cgi?id=737047) for more info.

-Due to a one character typo swap partitions didn't work for _some_ installations depending on Ruby and operating system combination.
+Due to a single character typo swap partitions didn't work for _some_ installations depending on Ruby and operating system combination.
 Pardon me.

 This release is immediately available in the updates-testing Fedora repository.